thedynamiclinker/sudocode/lost+found/We.md

 1: The beginning of what?

-0: Of the story of our people.
+0: Of the story of our People.

 1: WE HAVEN'T EVEN GOT TO THE BEGINNING YET?!